ferrocene/ferrocene/src/expressions.rst

 :dp:`fls_fvgfx17ossd9`
-A :t:`call expression` is an :t:`expression` that invokes a :t:`function` or constructs a :t:`tuple struct value` or :t:`tuple enum variant value`.
+A :t:`call expression` is an :t:`expression` that invokes a :t:`function` or constructs a :t:`tuple enum variant value` or a :t:`tuple struct value`.

 :dp:`fls_jvz5z3eqxb39`
 An :t:`argument operand` is an :t:`operand` which is used as an argument in a